A BSDEs approach to pathwise uniqueness for stochastic evolution equations: Abstract

 \section{Abstract}

 We prove strong well-posedness for a class of stochastic evolution equations in Hilbert spaces $H$ when the drift term is H\"older continuous.
-This class includes examples of semilinear stochastic damped wave equations which describe elastic systems with structural damping (for such equations { even} existence of solutions in the linear case is a delicate issue) and semilinear stochastic 3D heat equations.
+This class includes examples of semilinear stochastic beam equations which describe elastic systems with structural damping and semilinear stochastic 3D heat equations.
 In the deterministic case, there are examples of non-uniqueness in our framework.
 Strong (or pathwise) uniqueness is restored by means of a suitable additive Wiener noise.
 The proof of uniqueness relies on the study of related systems of infinite dimensional forward-backward SDEs (FBSDEs).
 This is a different approach with respect to the well-known method based on the It\^o formula and the associated Kolmogorov equation (the so-called Zvonkin transformation or It\^o-Tanaka trick).
 We deal with approximating FBSDEs in which the linear part generates a group of bounded linear operators in $H$; such approximations depend on the type of SPDEs we are considering.
 We also prove Lipschitz dependence of solutions from their initial conditions.